lkoepsel/CoolTerm_pip/README.md

 ### Connect - `ct_conn`
 To disconnect CoolTerm from the serial port, use `ct_conn` in your scripts.

-### Build a MicroPython Application - `mpbuild`
-Use the CLI command to build a MicroPython application, by copying all of the files required for the application to the board.
-Detailed explanation can be found in my repository [microserver](https://github.com/lkoepsel/microserver)

 ## Notes
 1. This repository contains the CoolTerm python program, *CoolTerm.py*, which is contained in the CoolTerm application download.
 It will be updated when CoolTerm is updated.